-Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.
+Admittedly planning a wedding during COVID has become all the more challenging.
+Wedding couples are still facing repeated impositions of restrictions because the pandemic doesn’t seem to want to go away.
+So many uncertainties have definitely resulted in many sleepless nights and stress levels have been hitting the roof.

 While it is extremely difficult to predict into the future, the best way forward is to understand the risks and plan for them accordingly.

-Here are our 6 top things to consider or include when planning your 2021-2022 wedding during COVID:
+Here are our 6 essentials to consider when planning a wedding during COVID:

 - Be flexible with wedding dates and guest numbers